Main content

 Welcome

-The Program in Latin American, Latinx, and Caribbean Studies promotes a multidisciplinary understanding of culture, history, and contemporary issues in Latin America, the Caribbean, and Hispanic/Latino communities in the United States.
-Since LALCS courses are offered in various departments, the program is adaptable to individual interests.
+The Program in Latin American, Latinx, and Caribbean Studies (LALCS) is Emory's interdisciplinary hub for the study of the histories, cultures, politics, and contemporary realities of Latin America, the Caribbean, and Latinx communities in the United States.

 Welcome the new LALCS Director